Emotional Betrayal Trauma Recovery: An RN Reiki Master Explains the Gentle Ways That Genuinely Heal the Heart

 Key Takeaways

-• Emotional betrayal trauma recovery is not the same as getting over it β€” it is the genuine healing of the heart-level wound that the betrayal created, which requires specific attention, specific support, and a specific quality of gentleness toward yourself that most people find genuinely difficult to sustain.
+• Emotional betrayal trauma recovery is not the same as getting over it β€” it is the genuine healing of the heart-level wound that the betrayal created, which requires specific attention, specific support, and a quality of gentleness toward oneself that most people find genuinely difficult to sustain.

-• The emotional core of betrayal trauma is not just grief for what was lost but grief for what was never real β€” the relationship as you understood it, the person as you believed them to be, the future you were investing in β€” and this specific kind of grief has its own character and its own healing requirements.
+• The emotional core of betrayal trauma is not just grief for what was lost but grief for what was never real β€” the relationship as it was understood, the person as they were believed to be, the future that was invested in β€” and this specific kind of grief has its own character and its own healing requirements.

 • Allowing the full emotional range of betrayal trauma β€” including the anger, the contradictions, and the unexpected moments β€” is essential to complete emotional healing β€” because emotions that are suppressed rather than moved through consistently resurface later in recognizable ways that indicate incomplete processing.